braice/MuMuDVB/doc/README.txt

 The reception is working but all the channels are down
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the signal is good but MuMuDVB tells you that all the channels are down and you are sure about your pids it can be due to your CAM module if you have one.
+If the signal is good but MuMuDVB tells you that all the channels are down and you are sure about your PIDs it can be due to your CAM module if you have one.
 Try after unplugging your CAM module.

 I want to stream from several cards
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The solution is simple: just launch a MuMuDVB process for each card.
+You need to launch a MuMuDVB process for each card.

 I want to stream the whole transponder on one "channel"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~